 On a contract – An employee on a contract can’t be fired without a valid reason stated in the contract.
 Also, some contracts may protect employees from termination.

 It is perfectly legal for your employer to read your work e-mails and check your Internet usage yet some legal restrictions that may apply.
 For example, your boss may not record your phone call without your consent.
-Your medical information is also protected and social security number.
+Your medical information is also protected and your social security number.
 When in doubt, contact an experienced attorney about your legal rights in California.

 You can also request your personnel file and make sure no new documents were added to justify your termination.
 Other material such as brochures, orientation material, and the employee handbook may be helpful.
 However, you must make sure you ask your wrongful termination attorney near Los Angeles first since documents intended for internal purposes only are highly confidential.
 You may be facing a lawsuit for disclosing this information.
 Although whistleblower laws may protect you, there is no way to know if your circumstances are protected, unless you ask your attorney first.